geohot/kvm-kext/README.md

 * Currrently, only one VM is supported because vcpu is global.
 Should be an easy fix.
 * APICs and DRs don't work at all.
 * Much of the API is still unimplemented.
 * QEMU VGA doesn't seem to work, unsure why.
+MMIO?